Bostonia is published in print three times a year and updated weekly on the web.

-The Boston University men’s ice hockey team is ranked number one in the nation in the USA Today/USA Hockey and USCHO.com rankings, both released yesterday.
+The Boston University men’s ice hockey team is ranked number one in the nation in the USA Today/USA Hockey and USCHO.com rankings, both released on November 24.
 The last time the Terriers topped both polls was in November 2010.

 This past weekend, the icemen swept their two league games, defeating the University of Maine (3-2 in overtime) and the University of Connecticut (5-2) and earning an 8-1-1 overall record and 6-1-1 record in the conference.

 Also, Hockey East announced yesterday the election of Jack Eichel (CGS’16) as its Warrior Hockey Player of the Week, as well as the Pro Ambitions Rookie of the Week, the second time he has been awarded the honor.